sorinboia/nginx-experience-aws/guide/7security.md

 ## Security

-For our final part of the lab we will implement a per-pod Web Application Firewall.
-The Nginx Waf will allow to increase application security especially for [OWASP Top 10 attacks](https://owasp.org/www-project-top-ten/).
+In our final part of the workshop, we will implement a per-pod Web Application Firewall.
+The Nginx WAF will allow to improve the application security posture, especially against [OWASP Top 10 attacks](https://owasp.org/www-project-top-ten/).

-In our scenario since we decided our Nginx Waf to be enabled on a per pod basis we are able to protect all of the traffic coming into the pod regardless of where is it originated from ( external or internal to the Kubernetes cluster).
+In our scenario, since we decided our Nginx WAF to be enabled on a per-pod basis, we will be able to protect all the traffic coming into the pod regardless of where it is originating from (external or internal to the Kubernetes cluster).

-We are able to bring security closer to the application and the development cycle and integrated into CI/CD pipelines.
-This will allow the almost remove false positives since it becomes a part of the application and is always tested as such.
+We'll be able to bring security closer to the application and the development cycle and integrate it into CI/CD pipelines.
+This will allow to minimize false positives, since the WAF policy becomes a part of the application and is always tested as such.

-First we will start by applying the Nginx Waf config which can be found in the "files/7waf/waf-config.yaml".
+1. First we will start by applying the Nginx WAF config, which can be found in the "files/7waf/waf-config.yaml" file.

 <pre>
 Command:
 kubectl apply -f files/7waf/waf-config.yaml